 Supported:

-How much can I store?
+to true if using HLS)How much can I store?

 The player automatically downloads and stores persistent licenses when available.
 Persistent licenses allow for offline playback of DRM protected content without the need for an Internet connection to access content.

-Persistent licenses are supported in:
+Persistent licenses are supported for:

 Persistent licenses are NOT supported in the following environments: